Review: Lupe Pure cordless vacuum cleaner

 abby trow with Lupe Pure cordless

-The Lupe cordless is on sale at £599, normal price £699.
-So for that money it should be brilliant.
-It certainly stands out in terms of its looks - its body is penguin-like and reminds me of those little robots they have in Japan that keep elderly people company.
+The Lupe cordless cost around £699.
+It certainly stands out in terms of looks - its body is penguin-like and reminds me of those little robots they have in Japan that keep elderly people company.
 But it's not a household robo pet, it's a cordless vacuum cleaner.
 And having used it for a couple of months, I can vouch for it: it cleans fast, it cleans well.
 And it has a washable Hepa H13 filter, a battery you can replace and its parts can be replaced - which the makers say means Lupe is a sustainable product which should last for ..well, presumably a good decade or two.

 The floorhead sits flush with the floor, though you do sometimes have to repeatedly push it flat with your foot which can be annoying.
 But once flush, it really does a terrific job cleaning both carpeted and hard surfaces, moving effortless between the two.
 We have a rubber floor in our kitchen which gets covered with crumbs and lord knows what throughout the day.
 The Lupe sucks it all up in an instant.